wassimchakib/ToDo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack
+# ToDo-list

-> This is a boilerplate webpack that can be used as a starting point for projects.
+> This is a project to manipulate a daily ToDo list by :
+• Adding a list of tasks
+• Removing tasks

 ## Built With

 - Webpack
+- HTML, CSS and JS

 ## Getting Started